AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 To use personalized variables for your surface header parameters, follow the steps below.

+>[!NOTE]
+>
+>You can personalize all **[!UICONTROL Header parameters]** fields, except the **[!UICONTROL Error email prefix]** field.

 1. Define your header parameters as you would usually do.
 [Learn how](email-settings.md#email-header)

 1. For each field, select the Edit icon.

     ![](assets/surface-email-personalize-header.png)

 1. The [Expression Editor](../personalization/personalization-build-expressions.md) opens.
-Define your condition as wanted ans save your changes.<!--In this example, set a condition such as -->
+Define your condition as wanted ans save your changes.

+    For example, set a condition such as each recipient receives an email from their own brand representative.

     >[!NOTE]
     >